novarac23/tweetanator/README.md

 As far as where I found my dataset for training this ML model here's the link: http://help.sentiment140.com/for-students

-(if you want to try out hosted version of the app shoot me a message or open up an issue)
+if you want to try out hosted version of the app shoot me a message on twitter :)